Phonetic transcription: Versus orthography

+Degrees of abstraction

+Phonemic transcription distinguishes only the phonemes of the language, disregarding allophonic differences and differences between speakers.
+That is, it is a representation of a language's abstract word-distinguishing units of sound.
+Phonetic transcription indicates the articulatory and acoustic details (phones) of the language.
+A transcription that includes some allophonic detail but still closely follows the phonemic structure of an utterance is called an allophonic transcription.
+A transcription that accommodates for the variation between the phonemic systems of different varieties or diasystems of a language is called a diaphonemic transcription.

+In phonetic transcription, there is a continuum between broad transcription, which indicates only the most salient phonetic features, and narrow transcription, which indicates additional phonetic details to varying degrees.

-The advantage of narrower transcription is that it can help learners to produce exactly the right sound and allows linguists to make detailed analyses of language variation.
-The disadvantage is that a narrow transcription is rarely representative of all dialects or speakers of a language.
-Most American, Canadian, and Australian speakers of English would pronounce the //t// in the word little as a tap and the initial //l// as a dark L (often represented as /[ɫ]/), but speakers in southern England pronounce the /t/ as (a glottal stop; see t-glottalization) and the second //l// as a vowel resembling (L-vocalization).
+Narrow transcription may help learners produce proper pronunciation and allows linguists to make detailed analyses of language variation.
+Broad transcription may cover multiple dialects and 'accents' and is thus more appropriate for the pronunciation data in ordinary dictionaries.

+A narrow transcription is rarely representative of all dialects or speakers of a language.
+For example, most American, Canadian, and Australian speakers of English would pronounce the //t// in the word little as a tap and the initial //l// as a dark L (often represented as /[ɫ]/), but speakers in southern England pronounce the /t/ as (a glottal stop; see t-glottalization) and the second //l// as a vowel resembling (L-vocalization).
 Thus, on the one hand, phonetically, little can be represented as something like /[ˈɫɪɾɫ̩]/ in many American, Canadian, and Australian accents but /[ˈlɪʔo]/ in a southern English accent.
 Furthermore, in Australian accents especially, the first-syllable vowel of little tends to be higher than in North America, leading to the possibility of employing an even narrower phonetic transcription to indicate this, such as /[ˈɫɪ̝ɾɫ̩]/.
-On the other hand, a broad phonemic transcription of little is also possible that ignores all the above specifics of these aforementioned dialects; this can be useful in situations where minor details are not important to distinguish or where the emphasis is on overarching patterns.
-For example, one typical phonemic transcription for the word little is //ˈlɪtᵊl//, as is common in both British and American English dictionaries.
-(Slashes, rather than square brackets, are used to indicate phonemic rather than phonetic representations.)
+On the other hand, a broad phonetic transcription of little is also possible which ignores all the above specifics of these aforementioned dialects; this can be useful in situations where minor details are not important to distinguish or where the emphasis is on overarching phonetic patterns.
+A broad transcription may be considered one of several possible solutions for a phonemic representation.
+For example, one typical broad phonetic transcription for the word little is represented as phonemic //ˈlɪtᵊl// in both British and American English dictionaries.
+Following IPA convention, square brackets are placed around phonetic representations, and slashes around phonemic representations.

-A further disadvantage of narrow transcription is that it involves a large number of symbols and diacritics that may be unfamiliar to nonspecialists.
-Broad transcription usually allows statements to be made which apply across accents and dialects, and is thus more appropriate for the pronunciation data in ordinary dictionaries, which may discuss phonetic details in the preface but rarely give them for each entry.
-Most linguists use a narrow transcription only when necessary, and at all other times use a broad transcription.